JuliaCon/www.juliacon.org/2026/prize.md

 ## 2026 Community Prize Winners:

 ### Penelope Yong
-For her work on Turing.jl.
+For her contributions to Turing.jl and JuliaFormatter.

 ### Andreas Noack, Daniel Karrasch, and Jishnu Bhattacharya
 For their work on LinearAlgebra.jl.